IFB-ElixirFr/sandboxbioscenarios/session03/steps/step01.md

 pwd
 ```

 The result should be `/root/data`.
-This directory should contain 5 files you could find with the command `ls`.
+This directory should contain 5 files when calling `ls`.

 ## Displaying file contents